OshankKashyap/linux-cpu-optimizer/README.md

 sudo touch /lib/systemd/system/cpu-optimizer.service
 ```

-Now open the cpu-optimzer.service file with your text editor as root and paste the given code into it.
+Paste the provided code into the cpu-optimizer.service file after opening it in a text editor as root.
 ```
 [Unit]
 Description=python based cpu optimizer